 - The number of ups and downs we have been through.
 In the picture it indicates that we are on our first climb.

 The screen does not have other variations and does not allow you to modify that data.
 Personally, I would have appreciated the ability to show power instead of instant pace, or at least be able to modify some of the data.

-But just because it doesn't appear on this screen doesn't mean we can't check it on any other screen.
-It's still being an independent lap, so if on another screen we have selected the power or the automatic lap average we can also check it.
-And the same with any other lap metrics, it will be relevant for this particular segment.
+But the fact that it does not appear in this screen does not mean that 1TP10We can consult it in any other screen.
+It is still an independent "lap", so if in another screen we have selected the power or the automatic lap average 1TP10We can still consult it.
+And the same with any other lap metric, it will be relevant for this particular segment.

 This display is automatic and does not depend on any external function, such as loading a navigation route so that the watch knows when we are going to find a hill.

-If you're familiar with Garmin, it's what in the Fenix is called “Auto Climb”.
-But Polar goes further because it doesn't just show the screen, but makes an annotation in the activity file, which allows us to analyze each of the hills after synchronizing our workout to Polar Flow.
+If you are familiar with Garmin, it is what Fenixs call "Auto Climb".
+But Polar goes further as it doesn't just display the screen but makes an annotation in the activity file, which is what allows us to analyze every single climb after syncing to Polar Flow.

 But what it does not offer is information on how much we have to go up and how hard we have to face, since it does not have such cartography data.

 FuelWise is the name given to the new hydration and nutrition assistant Polar has developed for the Grit X.

 These are alerts to remind you when to drink and eat.
 The alerts can be manual, in the sense that you schedule the watch to remind you every X time what to drink and/or eat.

 It also offers an automatic alert, and that is the interesting part, in which it is the watch that, depending on how the training is going, will tell you what to eat and when to do it.